 - Delicious food, an awesome bar, a pool, a kitchen and regular BBQs

-Cape Town has many amazing Hostels, and one of the most developed hostel scenes in the world.
-But, all in all, our favorite hostel has to be [email protected] It offers an incredible blend of partying and chill time, as well as exceptional standards in terms of security, cleanliness and comfort.
+There are many amazing hostels in Cape Town, and the city has one of the most developed hostel scenes in the world.
+But, all in all, our favorite hostel has to be Never@Home.
+It offers an incredible blend of partying and chill time, as well as exceptional standards in terms of security, cleanliness and comfort.
 Guests at the hostel even get a free tour of the city.

 Our Favorite Budget Hotel – Parliament Hotel